databrary/presentations/jlsc-15/jlsc.md

 Finally, through close communication with researchers concerns about sharing data, we found data privacy to be a crucial element for ensuring that contributors trust where their data will be stored.
 Sharing identifiable research data requires that the Databrary system restrict access to materials on the basis of both the permissions granted by individual participants and on the level of sharing a researcher has granted.
 Databrary offers several levels of permissions, allowing researchers to share data only with their own lab, in bi-lateral relationships with specific individual Databrary users, with the entire community of authorized Databrary researchers, or in limited cases, with the general public.
-Because of this, Databrary staff work closely with data contributors to determine how a datasets original distribution restrictions, usually governed by a research ethics board (e.g., IRB), translate to Databrary's access levels.As such, privacy becomes a significant component in the curation process.
+Because of this, Databrary staff work closely with data contributors to determine how a datasets original distribution restrictions, usually governed by a research ethics board (e.g., IRB), translate to Databrary's access levels.
+As such, privacy becomes a significant component in the curation process.

 ### Institutional Positioning

 Databrary relies on several collaborations and partnerships within NYU.
-These enable Databrary to navigate swiftly between the University Library and the community of researchers only on campus and elsewhere.
+These enable Databrary to navigate swiftly between the University Library and the community of researchers on campus and elsewhere.
 The system's technical architecture is based on a hybrid model, developed initially by the NYU Libraries together with the central IT organization.
 The Databrary web application uses central IT servers and storage.
 The Libraries and central IT, in turn, guarantee the preservation of Databrary collections indefinitely, even if the project funding is interrupted.